intel-analytics/ipex-llm-tutorial/ch_2_Environment_Setup/README.md

 First of all, choose a proper system.
 Here's a list of recommended hardware and OS.
 >⚠️**Hardware**

-- PCs equipped with 12th Gen Intel® Core™ processor or higher, and at least 16GB RAM
+- Intel PCs, at least 16GB RAM.
 - Servers equipped with Intel® Xeon® processors, at least 32G RAM.

 >⚠️**Operating System**